NAB-TAG/nortbook-api2/README.md

 ### Log out
   * Endpoint: '/api/logout'
   * Method: GET
-  * Description: Close the session by deleting the cookies used by the front en developer, remember that if you continue passing your BearerToken it will continue to work
+  * Description: Close the session by deleting the cookies used by the front en developer.
   * Parameters:
     * none
   * Responses